bartobri/bitcoin-toolkit/README.md

 ```

 Bitcoin Toolkit can also create vanity addresses, although I make no claim as
-to its speed, except to say that it isn't uniqely fast.
+to its speed, except to say that it isn't uniquely fast.
 But if you are willing to
 wait for what could be days, it will do the job.

 To create a vanity address, pipe your vanity string to btk and use the 'vanity'